Install the SQL Server Driver for PHP

 Create a Connection to the Database

-By default, the sqlsrv_connect function uses Windows authentication to establish a connection.
+Connections can be made using Windows authentication, SQL Server authentication, or Azure Active Directory authentication.
+The default is to use Windows authentication.
 In most scenarios, this means that the Web server's process identity or thread identity (if the Web server is using impersonation) is used to connect to the server, not a user's identity.

 Links for Further Information